HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 <summary>

-Figure 14.
+FIG. 14.
 The Plan describes Recommendations for best practice care including many aspects of the clinical decision-making processes in the context of patients’ current and historical state (i.e., Case, and scoped Case Features); Strategies for addressing key clinical issues that may require decisions, planning, and orchestration across multiple recommendations; and an overall Pathway that similarly coordinates across Strategies and Recommendations to be applied to individual patients in the broader collective of the Case and its Case Features resulting in a patient-specific Care Plan.
 The Plan is “definitional” and is represented by [FHIR Resources that follow the Definition](http://hl7.org/fhir/definition.html) pattern.
 If logic describes what to do for a patient, it likely belongs in the Plan.

 </summary>